-Number of Warrants Beneficially Owned Number of Number of Warrants to be Beneficially Owned Prior to This Offering Warrants Offered in This Offering Following This Offering United States Department of the Treasury 1,721,447 1,218,522 502,925 will withhold from an exercising warrantholder a number of shares with a value equal to the aggregate exercise price as payment for the exercise of the warrants).
+Number of Warrants Beneficially Owned Prior to This Number of Warrants Offered Number of Warrants to be Beneficially Owned Following This Offering in This Offering Offering United States Department of the Treasury 1,721,447 1,218,522 502,925 will withhold from an exercising warrantholder a number of shares with a value equal to the aggregate exercise price as payment for the exercise of the warrants).
 The actual number of shares that could be issued upon exercise of the warrants will depend upon the market price of our common stock at the time of exercise and other factors, including the adjustment provisions described above under "Description of the Warrants- Adjustments to the Warrants," and cannot be determined at this time.
 Treasury is not offering the Provident Warrant or the Wilmington Trust Warrant, as described under "Description of Capital Stock-General," pursuant to which 502,925 shares of our common stock are issuable upon exercise.
 Other than the warrants, Treasury does not own any of our equity securities.